olvaffe/olv-notes/linux/scripts/kconfig/config.md

           - select `SOF with rt5650/rt5682 codec in I2S Mode` if needed
           - select `SOF with nau8825 codec in I2S Mode` if needed
           - select `SoundWire generic machine driver` if needed
+        - select `ASoC support for Mediatek MT8195 chip` if mtk
+          - select `ASoC Audio driver for MT8195 with MT6359 and I2S codecs`, depending on `MTK_PMIC_WRAP`
         - select `ASoC support for QCOM platforms` if msm
           - select `SoC Machine driver for SC7180 boards`
           - select `SoC Machine driver for SC7280 boards`, depending on `SOUNDWIRE`
         - select `Sound Open Firmware Support` if intel or cros
-          - select `SOF PCI enumeration support`
+          - select `SOF PCI enumeration support` if x86
           - select `SOF support for AMD audio DSPs` if amd
             - select `SOF support for RENOIR`
             - select `SOF support for REMBRANDT`